adamgweeks/Isilon-PowerScale-capacity-calculator/Readme.md

 Total running time (H:M:S:ms): 0:00:00.594736
 ```

+Additional options:

+`[-v (for verbose file list printed) | -c (for csv formatted verbose output) | -u output data units (KB,MB,TB,PB,H), default=H (H=human/auto sizing)]`

+verbose mode will give you a list of individual files on screeen, CSV is meant for creating a .CSV file (can be opened in a spreadsheet for ease of reading)
+note with CSV output you have to direct the output of the command into a file, like so:

+`python3.6 isilon_capacity_calc_py3.py <source directory> -s <size of nodepool> -p <protection type> -u <data measurement units> -c > myfiles.csv`

 ## As this script is still in testing...
 **_PLEASE UPDATE THE ABOVE WIKI WITH ANY ACCURACY TESTS/REPORTS! _**

-For testing results see the [results_comparison_table.md](results_comparison_table.md) file; it does show that there are differences of a few percent in my testing thus far.
+For testing results (Isilon vs script) see the [results_comparison_table.md](results_comparison_table.md) file; it does show that there are differences of a few percent in my testing thus far.

+For exact detail, see a [sample CSV output](https://github.com/adamgweeks/Isilon-capacity-calculator/testsize.csv) for a 5 node cluster using N+2 protection.

+If you have any suggestions as to why this may be happening, please comment on [Issues](https://github.com/adamgweeks/Isilon-capacity-calculator/issues)

 ## Working test comparison